dmhenaopa/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 ## :pencil2: # Regular expression - Regex
+This folder contains some useful Ruby scripts with basic usage of regular expressions.
 + 0-simply_match_holberton.rb: Script that found a regular expression that match Holberton.
 + 1-repetition_token_0.rb: Script that found the regular expression that will match the cases: hbttn, hbtttn, hbttttn, hbtttttn... one or more repetitions of t.
 + 2-repetition_token_1.rb: Script that found the regular expression that will match the cases: htn, hbtn...
 0 or 1 repetition of b between h and t.